sjp38/linux/Documentation/admin-guide/mm/data_access_monitor.rst

 To test DAMON on your system,

-1. Ensure your kernel is built with CONFIG_DAMON turned on.
+1. Ensure your kernel is built with CONFIG_DAMON turned on, and debugfs is mounted at ``/sys/kernel/debug/``.
 2. ``<your kernel source tree>/tools/damon/damn -h``